2 Motor System With Low Suction

 Hi, I have a broan v20c central vacuum system.
 It works when hose is attached to the unit in basement but does not work at the 2 outlets that I have, no suction whatsoever.
 I read that the problem could be with the tubing, what does this mean, I do not know what the tubing is?
 If you can advise me what the tubing is and what I should do I would be very grateful.

-to find the issue, it can be several things.
-When we refer to "tubing" it is the PVC pipes that run from your wall valves to the vacuum unit.
-Tubes can get clogged.
+As it could be a number of issues, please first go through this Troubleshooting Guide to isolate the problem.
+When we refer to "tubing" it is the PVC pipes that run from your wall valves to the vacuum unit, which can get clogged.

 No Suction, No Filter?